wadejong/Summer-School-Materials/VectorSIMD/README.md

 * loop counter increment
 * test and branch

 So the entire loop can be written to execute in just one cycle, so the challenge is actually getting data from cache/memory to the processor.
 This would be a throughput of 0.125 cyles/element.
-CBLAS best is 0.163, likely due to the L1 cache not being able to sustain the peak speed due to bank conflicts.
+CBLAS best is 0.163, likely due to the L1 cache not being able to sustain the peak speed due to conflicts.

 For small vector lengths we are dominated by overheads (loop, call, timing, ...).
 On the figure we see break points at ~2K, ~60K, ~1M.
 * L1 cache (private to each core) can, at least in theory, support full-speed memory access.
 Also, the L1 cache is 32KB or 2048*16bytes (we have 2 d.p. vectors, so 2028 is the maximum we can fit, but in practice collisions will mean less fits).